NilsDannemann/intrinsify-styleguide/styleguide.md

 # Basic Setup
 If not otherwise specified the result should be simple html, CSS & JS.
 If needed style checkboxes, radio buttons, etc.
+Pay attention to details with the UI & layout
+Results should look modern and sophisticated

 ### Basic Setup - Use tailwindcss via:
 <script src="https://cdn.tailwindcss.com"></script>